Preetam078/MERNnotebook/README.md

  -- yarn add mongoose
- -- npm i express-validator // to validate the input of the data in the backend -- npm i bcrypt // add bcrypt salt to generate the hash for the password
+ -- npm i express-validator // to validate the input of the data in the backend -- npm i bcrypt // add bcrypt salt to generate the hash for the password -- npm install cors //for the API request in the backend in browser

  for frontend